RhineAI-Lab/rhine-var/README.md

 The `Same Room ID` manages the `Same State Variables`, and users who join will experience real-time multi-user collaboration.

+Regarding the server-side, it will be mentioned below.

 ### rhineProxy

-Create a `RhineVariable` that anyone in the room can directly modify, and the value will be synchronized to everyone almost simultaneously.
+Create a `RhineVariable` that anyone in the room can directly modify, and the value will be synchronized to everyone real-time.

-Its value is `at least an object` in javascript, `but` there is almost no upper limit.
-It can be an `extremely complex and large JSON structure` to accommodate all the data for a large project.
+Its data structure `can be quite complex`, but `at least`, it is `an object` in JavaScript.

 ### useRhine